What to Consider when Trying Neurofeedback training

 The Dynamic Feedback Home System from NeurOptimal is the most advanced Neurofeedback System available.
-Pick up the equipment at one of our locations in NY, Boulder or LA for free or have it shipped directly to your home.
+Pick up the equipment at one of our locations in New York City, Boulder, Denver or Los Angeles & Pasadena for free or have it shipped directly to your home.
+Check our pricing here.

 Why renting a Neurofeedback home system?

 - Same training as in office visits

 - Save in overall cost of neurofeedback sessions

 - Easy to use, long lasting and effective

 Cost can be as low as $40 per session.
 See our monthly Plans & Packages here

 Not sure what Neurofeedback Option is best for you?
 We're here to help!

 Schedule a consulation with one of our Neurofeedback Trainers.

 Try a session before Renting